CenturyLinkCloud/bpformation/README.md

 Cross-platform installation is available via pypi.
 Requires *Python 2.7* - this is not currently compatible with Python 3.
 If you have pip already installed the following command will get you running:
 ```
-> pip install bp-formation
+> pip install bpformation
 ```

-This should automatically install the following dependencies used by the CLI: prettytable, clint, argparse, requests
+This should automatically install the following dependencies used by the CLI: prettytable, clint, argparse, requests, [clc-sdk](https://github.com/CenturyLinkCloud/clc-python-sdk)

 If you do not have pip (the Python package manager) installed a quickstart install of this prereq on Linux/Mac is:
 ```